Table of Contents

-Texas is very clear about their car seat safety laws, which makes it very easy for parents and guardians to ensure that their child is safe when traveling on the road in this state.
+Texas is very clear about its car seat safety laws, which makes it very easy for parents and guardians to ensure that their child is safe when traveling on the road in this state.
 Knowing what to expect when visiting Texas is key to keeping a child safe and avoiding fines.

-The Texas Car Seat laws mandates that all safety and booster seats must be installed and used only in accordance with the manufacturer’s instructions.
+The Texas Car Seat laws mandate that all safety and booster seats must be installed and used only in accordance with the manufacturer’s instructions.
 This means that parents and guardians must follow the instructions regarding the recommended weight, height, and age criteria on the seat that they are going to use with their child.

 When a Child Is Not Required to Use a Car Seat in Texas